Nyerguds/MobiusMapEditor/README.md

 * Added "Add" buttons in triggers and teamtypes dialogs.
 * Fixed tab order in triggers and teamtypes dialogs.
 * Fixed crash in "already exists" messages for triggers and teams.
-* Randomised tiberium on save, like the original WW editor does.
+* Randomised tiberium on save, like the original WW editor does. (this is purely cosmetic; the game re-randomises it on map load.)
-* [EXPERIMENTAL] Added ability to place bibs.
+* [EXPERIMENTAL] Added ability to place bibs as Smudge type.
 They won't show their full size in the editor at the moment, though.

 v1.4.0.1:

+* Added "All supported types (*.ini;*.bin;*.mpr)" as default filter when opening files.
 * Added Drag & Drop support for opening map files.
 * Added command line file argument support, which allows setting the editor as application for opening ini/mpr files.
 * House Edge reading now corrects values with case differences so they show up in the dropdown.
 * Centralised the House Edge array on the House class, and changed its order to a more logical North, East, South, West.
 * Fixed order of the Multi-House colours.
-Seems that the error is not in the editor but in bizarre mixed-up team color names in the remastered game itself.
+It seems the error is not in the editor, but in bizarre mixed-up team color names in the remastered game itself.
 * Remapped Neutral (TD only) and Special as yellow, as they are in the game.
 * All tool windows will now save their position.
 * Tool windows for which no position was previously set will center themselves on the right edge of the editor.
 * Some things, like crates, were missing names.
 This has been fixed.
-* Objects will now show a real name and their internal name.
+* All objects except map tilesets will now show a real name and their internal code.
 * Added ASCII restriction to trigger and teamtype names, since the map formats don't support UTF-8.
 (Except on the Briefing, apparently, since the GlyphX part handles that.)
-* Made "Already exists" check on trigger and teamtype names case insensitive.
+* Made "Already exists" check on trigger and teamtype names case insensitive, since that is how the game handles them.
+* Triggers and teamtypes dialogs have a new logic for generating names for new entries that should never run out.
+* Triggers and teamtypes dialogs support the delete key for deleting an entry in the list.
+* Triggers and teamtypes dialogs have "Rename" added to the context menu when right-clicking an item.
+* Triggers and teamtypes dialogs now warn when cancelling if changes were made.
+* "Add" button in triggers and teamtypes dialogs gets disabled when the internal maximum amount of items for the type is reached.
-* Changed the default build level in TD maps from 99 to 15.
+* Changed the default build level in TD maps from 99 to 98.
+Level 99 allows building illegal objects that can break the game.
 * The Briefing text area will now accept [Enter] for adding line breaks without this closing the window.
 Previously, [Ctrl]+[Enter] had to be used for this, which is pretty awkward.
 * The Briefing text area now has a scrollbar.
+* Fixed placement of illegal tiles caused by incorrect filtering on which tiles from a template should be included.
+This is the problem which caused tiles that showed as black blocks in classic graphics.
+It is also the problem that made Red Alert maps contain indestructible bridges.
+* Map tile placement can now be dragged, allowing easily filling an area with water or other tiles.
+This also works for removing tiles.
+* Removing tiles will now obey the actual occupied cells of the selected tile, rather than just clearing the bounding box, making it more intuitive.

+### Upgrading

+The settings of the program are apparently automatically saved under

+%localappdata%\Nyerguds\

+So if you install a new version, and your settings are gone, just go there and copy the settings file to the newest folder.

 ### Contributing